-All areas in the designated residential area in which smoking is allowed shall be conspicuously designated as smoking areas and be adequately ventilated to prevent the migration of smoke to nonsmoking areas.
+All areas in the designated residential area in which smoking or vaping are allowed shall be conspicuously designated as smoking and vaping areas and be adequately ventilated to prevent the migration of smoke or vapors to nonsmoking areas.

-The facility shall provide suitable documentation, acceptable to the local board of health, that the facility is the permanent domicile of the residents residing in that portion of the facility, that information on the hazards of smoking and secondhand smoke have been provided to all residences and that smoking cessation aids are available to all residents who use tobacco products.
+The facility shall provide suitable documentation, acceptable to the local board of health, that the facility is the permanent domicile of the residents residing in that portion of the facility, that information on the hazards of smoking, secondhand smoke and nicotine delivery products have been provided to all residences and that smoking cessation aids are available to all residents who use tobacco and nicotine delivery products.

-All areas of a nursing home not designated as a residence shall comply with the smoking regulations.
+All areas of a nursing home not designated as a residence shall comply with the smoking and vaping regulations.

-The nursing home shall make reasonable accommodations for an employee, resident or visitor who does not wish to be exposed to tobacco smoke.
+The nursing home shall make reasonable accommodations for an employee, resident or visitor who does not wish to be exposed to tobacco smoke or nicotine vapors.